Apocalyptic and post-apocalyptic fiction: Video games

 In the computer game Wasteland (1988) and its sequels, nuclear war occurred in 1998 leaving a wasteland in its wake.
 The game centers around a player-controlled party of Desert Rangers.
 Wasteland 2 was produced in 2015 and Wasteland 3 in 2020, both continuing the story of the Desert Rangers.

 Fallout, an ongoing series of post-apocalyptic role-playing games first published in 1997, depicts a world after a series of resource wars that culminates in a massive nuclear exchange between the U.S and China in 2077.
 The games revolve around "vaults," underground bunkers for long-term survival (in reality social experiments created by the ruling elite of the pre-war United States), and exploring the outside wasteland, in locations such as California, Las Vegas, Washington D.C., New England, and West Virginia.
 Fallout draws heavily from retro 1950s sci-fi, and the setting combines elements of mid-20th century technology, such as vacuum tubes and monochrome screens, with highly advanced artificial intelligences and energy weapons.

 In Metro 2033 (2010), a nuclear war occurs in late 2013.
 Russia was targeted with atomic bombs, causing severe radiation across Moscow, forcing the rest of the people to live underground in the metro stations away from the deadly effects of radiation.
 Many animals and humans left behind mutated into creatures known as the Dark Ones, who were left outside for the next 20 years.
 The game is played from the perspective of Artyom, a 20-year-old male survivor and one of the many children brought into the metro right before the bombs dropped.
 The story takes place in post-apocalyptic Moscow, mostly inside the metro system, but some missions have the player go to the surface which is severely irradiated and a gas mask must be worn at all times due to the toxic air.
 A sequel, Metro: Last Light was released in 2013.
 A sequel to Metro: Last Light; Metro: Exodus was produced in 2019.

 Nuclear apocalypse followed by a demon invasion is a recurring staple of the Shin Megami Tensei series.
+In those games it is generally seen as a major religious event created by or following the orders of God, an example of this is in the 1992 Super Famicom game Shin Megami Tensei, in which the Germanic Deity Thor, following the orders of God, rains ICBMs on the city of Tokyo initiating the second act of the game and setting up for its sequel, Shin Megami Tensei II.
+In this franchise, these events are referred to as The Great Cataclysm.